asatishpaul/Satish-DevOps-Docs/DeployingAWSS3ObjectLambdawithAWS-CDK.md

 ---

-### 5. Step-by-Step Guide to Deploy
+## 5. Step-by-Step Guide to Deploy

-#### 5.1.
+### 5.1.
 Setting Up the Project

-To deploy the project, follow these steps:
+Follow these steps to deploy the project:

-1. **Install AWS CDK and Dependencies:**
+1. **Install AWS CDK and Dependencies**:

-   If you haven’t installed AWS CDK, use the following command:
+   If you haven’t installed AWS CDK, run:

    ```bash
    npm install -g aws-cdk